ttencate/crosswordfinder/README.md

-Live application is running at http://frozenfractal.com/play/crosswordfinder/
+The live application is running at [crosswordfinder.frozenfractal.com](http://crosswordfinder.frozenfractal.com/).

 Crossword Finder is a simple web application to help you solve crossword puzzles and cryptograms.
 You enter the letters of a word that you know, and it lists all possible words that would fit the blanks.